Where is Tasmania?

 Day 4

-Start the day at the vibrant Salamanca Markets.
-Every Saturday, Salamanca Market transforms Hobart's historic Salamanca Place into a bustling hub of creativity and community.
-With over 300 stallholders, the market offers a vast array of locally made products, fresh produce, artisanal crafts, and delectable cuisine, making it an unmissable Tasmanian attraction filled with vibrant energy and local charm.
-We’ll provide a guide to the vegan highlights of the market and you can find your own lunch to enjoy there or on route to our next adventure.
+Start the day at the vibrant Salamanca Market.
+Every Saturday, Salamanca Place transforms into a lively hub of creativity and community spirit.
+With over 300 stallholders, the market brims with locally made treasures, fresh produce, artisanal crafts and delicious bites — an unmissable Tasmanian experience full of colour and charm.
+We’ll provide you with a guide to the vegan highlights so you can sample your way through the stalls and find your own lunch to enjoy there or on the way to our next adventure.

 Highlights: